the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-events.md

 At the end of this session, participants gather all their contributions  on _The Turing Way_ GitHub repository (issues, pull requests and notes) and add that in the shared notes before taking a short break.

 The last session is the final report out and celebration of each other's work.
-The book dash closes with anonymous feedback on the {ref}`Pluses and Delta<ch-bookdash-feedback-template>` notes.
+The book dash closes with anonymous feedback on the {ref}`Pluses and Delta<ch-template-bookdash-feedback>` notes.

 ## Creating an environment for self-paced contributions